grafana/incident-community/README.md

-# incident-app
+# Grafana Incident Community

-This repo is for issues and feedback for the Grafana Incident tool.
-This repo contains no code.
+Welcome to the community site for Grafana Incident tool, available in preview in Grafana Cloud.

+We use this repo to engage with our preview users.

 * [Issues](https://github.com/grafana/incident-app/issues) for bug reports
 * [Discussions](https://github.com/grafana/incident-app/discussions) for new feature ideas, questions, or comments

+This repo contains no code.